History of Jarrett Allen in Timeline

 Jarrett Allen

 Jarrett Allen is a professional basketball player currently playing center for the Cleveland Cavaliers in the NBA.
-Drafted 22nd overall by the Brooklyn Nets in 2017 after playing college basketball for the University of Texas, Allen was traded to the Cavaliers in 2021.
-He was selected as an NBA All-Star in 2022, marking a significant achievement in his career.
+Drafted 22nd overall in 2017 by the Brooklyn Nets after playing college basketball at the University of Texas, Allen was traded to Cleveland in 2021.
+His performance with the Cavaliers led to his first NBA All-Star Game selection in 2022.
+Allen is known for his rebounding, shot-blocking, and athleticism.

-In 1985, Jarrett Allen's father, Leonard, was drafted by the Dallas Mavericks in the NBA draft.
+In the 1985 NBA draft, Jarrett Allen's father, Leonard, was drafted by the Dallas Mavericks.

 April 21, 1998: Jarrett Allen Born